grantharper/recipe-ocr/README.md

 Run the LoadElasticSearchApp class to load all of the files in the `data/output/json` directory to the index

+To delete the index

+`curl -X DELETE localhost:9200/recipe`

 ## Elasticsearch Searches

 Below are a few searches that should return some results and illustrate the intention of the index to be able to locate recipes based on their ingredients